Sexual abuse in the American film industry: Other cases

 In November 2017, actor Corey Feldman expressed interest in making a documentary that would expose pedophilia in Hollywood and the "sectors of power" within the industry.
 Feldman alleged that he suffered sexual abuse within what he described as a "network of prostitution".
 Feldman said he would seek money to hire lawyers to back him up, since the material to be published would make a direct statement against "six main Hollywood producers who would seek to deny it."
 Feldman also said that his friend and fellow child actor Corey Haim, who died in 2010, had died without being able to tell the public the name of the person who raped him when both were looking for a job opportunity.
 Feldman had already participated in the 2014 documentary An Open Secret, which exhibited the sexual abuse committed during the casting and recruitment of young actors in movies or commercials by people in the film industry.
 The documentary also makes multiple references to the accusations against Singer, and the opinions of the children's parents, who at some point saw themselves as needing to "trust" the agents for the means to improve their economic condition.
 Similarly, the case of photographer Bob Villard was exposed in the material.
 According to the statements, Villard took photographs of children and adolescents and then sold them without permission or authorization from parents through the eBay portal as erotic content.

-In 2019, Rob Cohen (director of XxX and The Mummy: Tomb of the Dragon Emperor) was accused by an unnamed woman of getting her drunk and sexually assaulting her while she was unconscious in a hotel room.
+In 2019, Rob Cohen (director of xXx and The Mummy: Tomb of the Dragon Emperor) was accused by an unnamed woman of getting her drunk and sexually assaulting her while she was unconscious in a hotel room.
 Early that year, Cohen was also accused by his transgender daughter Valkyrie Weather and his ex-wife Dianna Mitzner of sexually assaulting the former when she was a toddler.
 Cohen denied both allegations.
-In January 2021, Cohen was also accused by actress Asia Argento of drugging her with GHB and raping her during filming of 'XxX, leading one of Cohen's representatives to dismiss the story as "absolutely false".
-In 2018, however, Argento herself was accused by actor Jimmy Bennett of sexually assaulting him when he was 17 and she was 37.
+In January 2021, Cohen was also accused by actress Asia Argento of drugging her with GHB and raping her during filming of xXx, leading one of Cohen's representatives to dismiss the story as "absolutely false".
+In 2018, Argento herself was accused by actor Jimmy Bennett of sexually assaulting him when he was 17 and she was 37.
 In the wake of Bennett's claims, Argento was dropped from X-Factor Italy.

+In June 2025, Tyler Perry was accused of sexual harassment, assault and retaliation by actor Derek Dixon, who is suing Perry for $260 million in damages.
+The lawsuit is accusing Perry of “promising him career advancement and creative opportunities, such as producing his pilot and casting him in his show, only to subject him to escalating sexual harassment, assault and battery, and professional retaliation when Mr. Dixon did not reciprocate Mr. Perry’s unwanted advances.”
+Perry has denied the allegations and his attorney states that Dixon is “setting up a scam.”